lebao3105/Commands-collection/README.md

 * Compile all the files, and find the Application/Excutable files (have .exe extenextension in Windows, or don't have any extensions in *NIX).
 * Rename all your output to <programname>-new.
 For example, ```echo``` -> ```echo-new```.
 Or you can change the originel filename and keep the new one.
 * Now move your files into ```%SYSTEM32%``` (Windows) or ```/usr/bin``` (*NIX).
 You can use a new folder to easier find, but you may need to include it in PATH.
-Some programs that you don't need to rename (if there're no any other similar programs with the same name installed):<br>
+Some programs that you don't need to rename (if there're no any other similar programs with the same name installed):

 You may need to rename in other OSes.
 ```
 | Program | OS(es) that have the same program name | Program have same function in other OSes |